MoonRun3s/APCS/README.md

 # APCS
-A portfolio of all of my projects during my AP computer science course.
+A portfolio of all of my projects during my AP Computer Science course.